Still have questions?

 Conditions of an eTA are:

-New Zealand employers will analyze if you have the correct visa permitting you to work.
-Should you wish to work in New Zealand, perhaps on a Working Holiday Visa (up to 12 months, or 23 months if you are from the UK or Canada), or want to emigrate permanently under New Zealand’s “Skilled Migrant Category Resident Visa,” seek help from Immigration New Zealand.
+New Zealand employers will check if you have the correct visa permitting you to work.
+Should you wish to work in New Zealand, perhaps on a Working Holiday Visa (up to 12 months, or 23 months if you are from the UK or Canada), seek help from Immigration New Zealand.

 You cannot start work until the Immigration Department has approved your application.
-Working without permission is a criminal offense that carries hefty fines and penalties, could see your visa revoked and you could be even banished from the country.
+Working without permission is a criminal offense that carries hefty fines and penalties, and could see your visa revoked.

 When you arrive at passport control, you must hand over your passport and the arrival card you filled out.